-About two weeks prior to the start of school, begin to adjust your child or children’s bedtime, moving it forward five to 15 minutes each day.
-This will help their circadian rhythm adjust to their new schedule.
+About two weeks prior to the start of the school year, begin to adjust your child or children’s bedtime, moving it forward five to 15 minutes each day.
+This will help their circadian rhythms adjust to their new schedule.
 Don’t wait until the night before school starts!
 The sudden change could make it difficult for them to fall and stay asleep.

-Begin to limit caffeine intake a week before your children are due back to school.
-Caffeine is a stimulant and not ideal for children on a frequent basis.
+Begin to limit caffeine intake a week before school starts.
+Caffeine is a stimulant and not healthy for children on a frequent basis.
 It can make it tough for them to achieve quality sleep.
 Another diet fix: Skip ice cream and cool summer treats and opt for fruit instead.
 Low-fiber, high-fat, and high-sugar diets were found to be associated with sleep arousal.

-It’s important that your kids associate their bed with sleep and not other types of activities.
+It’s important that your child or children associate their bed with sleep and not other types of activities.
 If they often play in their room during the day, get them a beanbag or desk to sit in as they read or play video games.
-This will help to ensure the bed is identified strictly as for sleeping.
+This will ensure that their bed is identified strictly as for sleeping.

-In order to get back on a regular sleep schedule, it’s important to remove electronics from the bedroom, as they can lead to a poor night’s rest.
-Laptops, tablets, gaming systems and televisions are notorious sleep interruptions.
-As most kids now have mobile phones, the noise of text message alerts and feel of vibrations can awaken anyone, but the blue light that many devices emit promotes wakefulness.
-Make it a rule that all devices need to be turned off one hour before bed.
+In order to get back on a regular sleep schedule, it’s important to remove electronics from the bedroom as they can lead to a poor night’s rest.
+Laptops, tablets, gaming systems, and televisions are notorious sleep interruptions.
+As most children now have mobile phones, the noise of text message alerts and the feel of vibrations can awaken anyone, but the blue light that many devices emit promotes wakefulness.
+Make it a rule that all devices need to be turned off one hour before bedtime.